 “If you’re gonna scream, scream with me.
 Moments like these never last.”

-“Faster than the speed of sound.
-Faster than we thought we’d go, beneath the sound of hope.”
+“Faster than the speed of sound… Faster than we thought we’d go…”

-For the bulk of the past year, I enjoyed getting to workan hour before everyone else.
-Often, I’d be the first in the building- the motion lights of the hallways clicking to life upon my arrival.
+For most of last year, I enjoyed getting to work an hour before everyone else.
+Often, I’d be the first in the building- the motion lights of the vacant hallways clicking to life upon my arrival.
 It felt important to settle into work.
-Wake myself up fully from the shit sleep I had gotten the night before.
 As I age, my brain seems to take longer and longer to heat up- like one of those old IBM computers, with the turbo button on the yellowing plastic shell, that would only display green type on a black screen.
 Back when computers held mysteries and nerds were the only priestly caste who could access them.
-Now computers are vehicles for advertisements and nerds are the consumers happiest about it.
+Now computers are vehicles for advertisements and nerds are the people happiest about it.

 I enjoyed getting to work early because the roads were empty and I could speed.
 The highway I’d choose was wonderfully twisted, lined with trees, and toward the end of the school year my backdrop would become a gorgeous sunrise.
-It felt like playing Outrun, and just the idea that a wrong move could flip my Honda Accord (I chose the “sports model”) and send it bouncing across the road made me feel alive.
+It felt like playing Outrun (1986), and just the idea that a wrong move could flip my Honda Accord (I chose the “sports model”) and send it bouncing across the road made me feel alive.
+The only risk embedded in my daily routine was cut short by a speeding ticket.
+The officer was polite and reduced my seventy-eight in a fifty-five to a seventy-five citing major differences in consequence.
+I appreciated that.
+I plead guilty by mail, and got a reasonably prompt reply that my guilty plea was rejected.
+A court date was to be determined.